anamaus/react-blog-app/README.md

+WIP

+App is still in development.

+A blog application as a part of React learning proccess.
+Includes Redux.

+Uses Deployd for dummy database.

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>